JuliaIO/Tar.jl/README.md

 * plain files
 * directories
 * symlinks
+* hardlinks (extracted as copies)

-The `Tar` package does not support other file types that the TAR format can represent, including: hard links, character devices, block devices, and FIFOs.
+The `Tar` package does not support other file types that the TAR format can represent, including: character devices, block devices, and FIFOs.
 If you attempt to create or extract an archive that contains any of these kinds of entries, `Tar` will raise an error.
 You can, however, list the contents of a tarball containing other kinds of entries by passing the `strict=false` flag to the `list` function; without this option, `list` raises the same error as `extract` would.

-In the future, optional support may be added for using hard links within archives to avoid duplicating identical files.

 ### Time Stamps